ivangfr/springboot-vault-examples/README.md

   ./unseal-vault-enable-approle-databases.sh
   ```

-- Copy the environment variable shown in the end of the script execution.
+- At the end of the script execution, the `VAULT_ROOT_TOKEN` value will be shown.
 Export it into every terminal it's needed
   ```
   export VAULT_ROOT_TOKEN=...
   ```